 One of my favorite Italian dishes will always be Eggplant Parm.
-Although I’ve gotten some pretty bad interpretations of this classic dish when dining out.
+Although I’ve gotten some pretty bad interpretations of this classic Italian dish when dining out.

 That’s really sad because it’s incredibly easy to make and since it doesn’t include meat, it’s a very inexpensive dish to prepare.